 We turned into the drive way and we instantly knew that this was the place we wanted to get married.
 So we did!

-Livvy and Stephen got married at Pentillie on the 6th April 2019 in our beautiful Victorian Bathing Hut, overlooking the River Tamar, followed by their wedding breakfast and reception in the Castle.
-A relaxed and intimate day with the happy couple and their 32 guests, which Pentillie accommodates perfectly!
-Read their gorgeous real wedding story…
+Livvy and Stephen were married at Pentillie in April 2019 in our beautiful Victorian Bathing Hut overlooking the River Tamar.
+Their celebrations afterwards took place in the Castle.
+A relaxed and intimate day with 32 of their family and friends.

 Where are you both from originally and where is home now: We grew up in Surrey, about two years ago we brought our house in Hampshire together.